NNavickas/Project-MovieBuffs/README.md

 # Comic Buffs
-An app utilising GIPHY API alongside Marvel Devloper API, to generate funny GIFs alongside comics which the user has searched for.
+An app utilising GIPHY API alongside Marvel Developer API, to generate funny GIFs alongside comics which the user has searched for.
 All displayed in a UI which represents the MU theme.

 ## Table of Contents